needle-mirror/com.unity.sentis/Documentation~/use-model-output.md

 If you use `ToTexture`, Sentis uses the tensor to set the size and channels of the render texture.
 Sentis makes the following changes if the tensor doesn't match the render texture:

-- Linearly samples the tensor if the dimensions don't match.
+- Samples the tensor linearly if the dimensions don't match.
 - Removes channels from the end, if the render texture has fewer channels than the tensor.
 - Sets values in RGB channels to 0 and values in the alpha channel to 1, if the render texture has more channels than the tensor.